Arthur Nowick: Later career

 In 1966 Nowick returned to Columbia University as Professor of Metallurgy and Materials Science, where he remained until his retirement.
 Over course of his career he authored more than 200 publications and supervised over 30 PhD students, including MIT professor and materials scientist Harry L. Tuller.
-He retired from Columbia in 1994, and in 2001 Nowick and his wife moved to California, where he consulted at the University of California at Irvine.
+He retired from Columbia in 1994, and in 2001 Nowick and his wife moved to California, where he consulted at the University of California, Irvine.
 He died on 20 July 2010 of heart arrhythmia while swimming, at the age of 86.

 The awards and honors conferred on Nowick over his fifty-year career include an Achievement Award from the American Society for Metals (1963), the A. Frank Golick Lectureship from the University of Missouri (1970) and the Zener Prize (1989).
 He was also the recipient of the David Turnbull Lectureship, which is bestowed by the Materials Research Society in recognition of career contributions to fundamental understanding of the science of materials.